Comprehensive Wealth Management

 At FutureAdvisor, we believe that long term, fully diversified investing provides the best results over time.
 When you combine that with the diligent algorithmic monitoring that auto-rebalances your accounts, identifies tax-saving opportunities daily and manages all your multiple accounts, instead of just one, it’s a service that’s hard to beat.

 Three Key Principles

-We believe that a retirement portfolio should reduce risk as retirement approaches.
-This principle is built into our methodology through investment glidepaths, which decrease your portfolio’s allocation to equities and increase your allocation to bonds over time as you approach retirement.
+- Risk management We believe that a portfolio should reduce risk as your time horizon approaches.
+This principle is built into our methodology through investment glidepaths, which decrease your portfolio’s allocation to equities and increase your allocation to bonds over time as you approach your goal’s time horizon.
 Your personal risk preferences determine which glidepath is most appropriate for you.

-Our methodology incorporates the tax consequences of investment decisions where appropriate, whether allocating your holdings in a tax-efficient way (e.g. bonds in tax-sheltered accounts), avoiding unnecessary capital gains taxes, or opportunistically harvesting tax losses.
+- Tax awareness Our methodology incorporates tax consequences of investment decisions where appropriate, such as allocating your holdings in a tax-efficient way (e.g. bonds in tax-sheltered accounts), avoiding unnecessary capital gains taxes, or opportunistically harvesting tax losses.

 Our Investment Algorithm